 This limestone block was discovered at the Karakuyu village of Torbalı in İzmir province in 2007.
-It depicts the relief of a male figure holding a spear and carrying a bow but the surving piece shows only a part of the lower body of the figure.
-Dimentions of the block is about 1.3 meter in height and 1 meter in width although originnal must have been at least twice the current size.
-The right side of the block also has a rather damaged remains of a Luwian inscription, reading of which remains under discussion.
+It depicts the relief of a male figure holding a spear and carrying a bow but the surviving piece shows only a part of the lower body of the figure.
+Dimensions of the block is about 1.3 meter in height and 1 meter in width although originally it must have been at least twice the current size.
+The right side of the block has the badly damaged remains of a Luwian inscription, reading of which remains under discussion.
 The stele is currently in İzmir Archeological Museum.

 Click on the pictures for larger images.